PrathamRajendraPednekar/Rasa-Chatbot/README.md

 #IMP
 - In the chatbot folder , there is also a folder which i have not uploaded beacuse the folder is not getting uploaded , so the folder name is ".rasa".
-- But when you will go through this steps which i have written in word file the the ".rasa" folder will generate automatically .
+- But when you will go through this steps which i have written in word file, the ".rasa" folder will generate automatically .